NickMcConnell/AngbandPlus/src/readme.txt

-	Faangband Source Material
+	FAangband Source Material

-Below is a description of the uses to which the material in this distribution can be put (basically anything, with attribution).
-I can't put it better;
+Below is a description of the uses to which the material in this distribution can be put (basically anything, with attribution, and noting the licence).
-I'll just endorse Leon's and Bahman's comments.
+Obviously, contact me rather than Leon or Bahman, and I will be happy to help you.

 Nick McConnell